xr19970428/DevOpsNotes/WK6_Serverless_AWS_SDK/sdk_dynamodb.md

 	- Partition key: name
 	- keep the partition key type as "String"
 	- click "Create table"

+## Enable writing to DynamoDB in your Lambda permission

+1. Go to your Lambda function, under "Configuration" - "Permission", click the IAM role associated to your Lambda function.
+2. Add "AmazonDynamoDBFullAccess" policy to the IAM role.

 ## Write to DynamoDB in your Lambda function